-- Undershirt must be the same color scheme as the tops.
-Undershirt does not need to match uniform top color. - Undershirts that have lettering on them should not be worn as undershirts. - Shirts must be tucked in if they exceed the fingertips when arms are at sides.
+- T-Shirts worn as an undershirt must be the same color scheme as the approved Spirit Wear tops (blue, gray or white).
+Undershirt does not need to match spirit wear top color. - T-shirts that have lettering on them should not be worn as undershirts if the lettering can be seen or seen through the shirt. - T-shirts should not be so large that the sleeves stick out from under the short sleeve polo and oxford shirts. - T-shirts should not be so long that they hang down below the polos or sweatshirts. - Polo shirts must be tucked in if they exceed the fingertips when arms are at sides.

-SHOES: Must be worn at all times and must be clean and well kept.
+SHOES: Must be clean and well kept.